 Dental Material Tests Offered

 MELISA® (Memory Lymphocyte Immunostimulation Assay) Test MELISA is an acronym for Memory Lymphocyte Immunostimulation Assay, also known as a “delayed hypersensitivity” blood test.
-This test is used to determine whether titanium dental implants, metal bridges,crowns and over dentures or amalgam fillings are causing allergic reactions within the body.
+This test is used to determine whether titanium dental implants, metal bridges, crowns and removable dentures or amalgam fillings are causing allergic reactions within the body.
 The test works by isolating white blood cells (lymphocytes) from whole blood and testing them against allergens chosen according to the patient’s situation, including existing dental restorations alongside dental and occupational history.
 The blood is incubated for five days and the lymphocyte reaction is measured by two separate technologies: one based on the uptake of a radioisotope by dividing lymphocytes; the other on an evaluation by microscopy.
 The level of reactivity is measured as a Stimulation Index (SI).
 A value over 3 indicates a positive reaction to a given allergen.
 Read more about the MELISA® Test at www.melisatest.com

 Doctors Data This is a hair test used to determine the degree of mercury disruption for those patients who exhibit mercury toxicity symptoms and whose medical history suggests they may be experiencing mercury exposure (from amalgams) and high mercury levels in their body.
-The Doctors Data lab test looks at minerals in a person’s body, including those considered nutrients that essential for the proper functioning of the body, for instance macronutrients such as calcium, magnesium, potassium, sodium and zinc, and trace minerals including selenium, iodine, boron and molybdenum.
-Conversely, there are a number of elements that are toxic to the human body, interfere with its functioning and undermine health—such as mercury, lead, cadmium, aluminum, and arsenic.
+The Doctors Data lab test looks at minerals in a person’s body, including those considered nutrients essential for the proper functioning of the body, for instance, macronutrients such as calcium, magnesium, potassium, sodium and zinc, and trace minerals, including selenium, iodine, boron and molybdenum.
+Conversely, there are several elements that are toxic to the human body, interfere with its functioning and undermine health—such as mercury, lead, cadmium, aluminum, and arsenic.
 These toxic metals have no known physiological functions.
 They can be toxic to organ systems and may disrupt the balance of essential nutrients.
 Toxic metals and essential element status can be assessed in urine, blood, feces and hair.
 More about the Doctors Data test at www.doctorsdata.com

 This test is useful for: